 This is the most beautiful period of a woman’s life.
 Pregnancy for some can be tricky as it has various side effects like hair loss.

 The main reason why hair loss happens during pregnancy is due to hormonal imbalances.
 Some women experience this during the pregnancy while others, after the childbirth.
 No matter what the situation is, you should not be scared.
 This is a normal thing that happens often.
 After the body recovers and finds its hormonal balance, the hair will look great again.

 Hair Fix Tips: The most important thing to do in this situation is not to stress over it.
 It is a normal thing and the body only reacts to changes.
 Being stressed out can make this problem worse than it is.
 After the wonderful experience of pregnancy and childbirth, your hair will grow back.

 5. Weight loss

-If you are a person that has weight problems and suddenly losing weight after a harsh diet, your hair is one of the sufferers.
+Weight has a lot to do with hair loss.
+If you suddenly lost weight after dieting, your hair will get affected.
 The sudden weight loss can trigger high stress to your body.
-Apart from the stress, you will also most probably start having a lot of deficiencies of vitamins and minerals.
-And these are important for hair growth as well.
+Apart from the stress, you will also probably start having a lot of deficiencies in vitamins and minerals.
+These are important for hair growth as well.

 Hair Fix Tips: While you dieting, include a lot of vitamins and good food in your meals.
 Don’t starve—lose weight properly in a normal time frame.
 After losing weight, you will observe the hair loss after 3 months, so don’t panic.
 If your body recovered and found its normal weight, your hair will soon adjust to this and will start to grow again.